vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 1. Build project: `pnpm build`

-   It will execute the two commands `pnpm build:copy` and `pnpm build:ts`, corresponding to the two build steps.
+   It will use rollup to bundle source files and minify them, and output them to `lib` folder.

 1. Develop project: `pnpm dev`

-   It will execute the two commands `pnpm dev:copy` and `pnpm dev:ts`, and execute and watch the two build steps.
+   It will use `tsc` and `cpx` to compile ts file and move other files to output folder.

 1. Format project: `pnpm lint`